 Doing a two variable analysis results in Hurts -7.5 being a 55.9% probability.
 Of course, there’s likely more projection tweaking that could be done.
 Also don’t forget to factor in the fragility of choosing a single man in a matchup versus an entire team.
 I’ll make Wong’s simple spreadsheet available as a pinned message in the #props channel of the Unabated Discord.

 Building a Middle or Hedge With Cross-Sport Super Bowl Props

 The last possible way I’ll explore in attacking cross-sport props is to target situations where you leave yourself room to complicate your position.
 As I mentioned earlier, the sports world reveres the Super Bowl.
 They don’t dare schedule games against it.
 In fact, other leagues have a diminished schedule on Super Bowl Sunday.
 As a result, most cross-sport props are against games that take place on Saturday of Super Bowl weekend.

 This allows you plenty of time to complicate your wager after you know the end result of half of it.
 I chose my words carefully.
 I’m not a fan of hedging for hedging’s sake.
 Often when you hedge you are pairing a positive-EV wager with a negative one.
 You complicate your wager unnecessarily.
 However, that also doesn’t mean it isn’t sometimes a good approach.
-Rufus discussed optimal hedging for us last year.
+Rufus has discussed optimal hedging for us.

 Since the NFL side of the cross-sport Super Bowl prop often exists elsewhere on the prop betting board you can choose to shoot for a middle or hedge your position.
 You may even want to lock in a negative-EV outcome and take a loss if you’re looking particularly bad.
 At least you have that option frequently when the two sides of the wagers are decided hours apart.